 The lawsuit, filed by Newark-based law firm Genova Burns, claims that approval for the conditional use requires that the main entry door of any cannabis “be at least two hundred feet from any school identified on the City’s Official Drug Free School and Park Zone Map,” per section 151-1 of the Jersey City Municipal Code.

-While the case notes that the city’s code does not define the term ‘school’ in clear terms, it claims that Jersey City’s Official Drug Free School and Park Zone Map identifies both Pre-K or K-12 schools along with and college and universities, with St. Peter’s campus being designated as “school number 101.”
+While the case notes that the city’s code does not define the term ‘school’ in clear terms, it claims that Jersey City’s Official Drug Free School and Park Zone Map identifies Pre-K, K-12, and both college and universities, with St. Peter’s campus being designated as “school number 101.”

 The university claims in their lawsuit that despite their new Ignatius Hall dormitory at 762 Montgomery Street being approximately 65 feet from the proposed Medusa site, Jersey City’s planning department relied on a scheme called the “Cannabis Retailer Buffer Map” that doesn’t include colleges or universities as schools when considering Medusa’s application.